 Replacing Polyethylene to Make Paper Cups More Recyclable

 We asked ourselves how we could increase the recyclability of disposable coffee cups.
-With our partner, an advanced technology developer for moulded pulp and paper forming, we began to moulded pulp and paper forming, we began to rethink how the paper cup is made.
+With our partner, an advanced technology developer for moulded pulp and paper forming, we began to moulded pulp and paper forming, we began to reimagine how the paper cup is made.